grnet/synnefo/docs/pithos.rst

 12,000 users.

-In 2011 GRNET decided to offer a new, evolved online storage service, to be called Pithos+.
-Pithos+ is designed to address the main requirements expressed by the Pithos users in the first two years of
+In 2011 GRNET decided to offer a new, evolved online storage service, to be called Pithos.
+Pithos is designed to address the main requirements expressed by the Pithos users in the first two years of
 operation: